 (Speaking of podcasts, while Busby, that ink-stained rascal, captains the expanded Mainer in print and online, I’m in charge of Mainer’s podcasting division.
 Several exciting projects are in the pipeline, highlighting awesome Maine music, comedy and storytelling.
 I’ll be hosting the weekly Mainer podcast as well as “Devils and Dirtbags,” a true-crime investigative series featuring tales of a variety of villains, from suspected killers to soul murderers, scumbags, conmen and liars.)

 For the past year, Comrade Busby and I have worked to create Mainer in response to the rapidly eroding media landscape.
 We’re seizing this crucial opportunity to resurrect Maine’s dying news industry by providing locals with more meaningful content and high-impact, long-form journalism.
 I’m committed to helping Busby expand our newsroom this year.
 In 2020, I envision Mainer employing 10 full-time muckrakers working statewide to find scoops, interrogate politicians, expose corporate fraudsters and deliver the insightful, in-depth arts and cultural coverage that Maine deserves.
-Reporters interested in joining the team should e-mail a cover letter, resume and clips to .
+Reporters interested in joining the team should e-mail a cover letter, resume and clips to email@example.com.

 Which brings us back to the money.
 The sooner you sign up, the sooner we’ll be able to hire and outfit new staffers with the necessary tools to fight the good fight.
 Your early support will enable us to marshal the resources necessary to come out swinging on Labor Day, when mainernews.com goes live.